Constance Fisher

 Constance Margaret Fisher (née Sirois; March 26, 1929 – October 1, 1973) was an American serial killer.
-A paranoid schizophrenic, she killed three of her children in rural Maine in 1954, and after spending several years in a mental institution, she was released, only to kill three more of her children in 1966.
+Diagnosed with paranoid schizophrenia, she killed three of her children in Maine in 1954, and after spending several years in a mental institution, she was released, only to kill three more of her children in 1966.

 Deemed unfit to stand trial, she was hospitalized at the Augusta State Hospital, from where she managed to escape in 1973, but died in an accident shortly afterwards.

 Early life

 Constance Margaret Sirois was born on March 26, 1929, in Oakland, Maine.
 She was abandoned by her birth parents, and later adopted by the Sirois family.
 Neighbors described Constance as a pretty and nice girl, although she was also considered "moody".

 In 1946, the 17-year-old Sirois married 24-year-old Carl Marion Fisher, a WWII veteran employed at a car shop in the Maine Central Railroad.
 The couple moved to a little home in Waterville, where they would have three children over the following years - Richard (b.
 1947), Daniel (b.
 1948) and Deborah Kay (b.
 1953).

 During these years, Constance started to exhibit signs of anxiety and depression, frequently worrying about her children, money, and the cramped home the family lived in.
 She also attempted to commit suicide on at least one occasion, but was unsuccessful.